 - Organic Produce and Farmers Markets: Lavka Lavka (5, Susalnyi Nizhnyi Per., Building 10) offers fresh, local, organic milk, meat, fish, and produce.
 They have several locations and a delivery service.
 Izbenka is a chain of stores specializing in organic dairy products.
 You might also try the rinoks at Lefortovskii and Danilovskii, especially for harder-to-find produce (like sweet potatoes).

 5. Consumer Goods (back to top)

-- IKEA and Shopping Malls: Moscow has several large western-style shopping centers.
-The largest of these are appropriately named MEGA and are run by IKEA, which has a location at each mall.
+- IKEA and Shopping Malls: Moscow has several large malls.
+The largest chain of these are appropriately named MEGA and are run by IKEA, which has a location at each mall.
 These are some of the best places to go for cheap bedding, furniture, and kitchen needs.
 You'll also find everything from electronics (Media Markt), to everything you need for serious home improvement (OBI) among clothing stores and foodcourts.
 Go on a weekday to avoid the crowds.
 Other major malls include Metropolis and, near Moscow State University, is the Kapitolyi Shopping Center.